 COCC recognizes that many individuals prefer to use first names other than their legal

 first name to identify themselves.
 In support of our commitment to creating and sustaining

 a welcoming, safe and supportive environment, COCC provides students the option to

 use a preferred name where possible.
 Please see our preferred name FAQ webpage for additional information.

-Room 226, and in Grandview Hall, 2nd floor bathroom/shower.
-See lactation rooms web page for hours and key information.
+Library, Room 226, and in Grandview Hall, 2nd floor bathroom/shower.
+Click here for hours and key information.